Drug-Resistant TB Treatment Success Rate (TSR)

 Definitions

-Percentage of drug-resistant tuberculosis (DR-TB) (rifampicin-resistant [RR]/multidrug-resistant [MDR]- TB and extensively drug-resistant [XDR]-TB) cases successfully treated (cured or treatment completed) among all DR-TB cases enrolled on appropriate treatment during the reporting period.
+Percentage of people with drug-resistant tuberculosis (DR-TB) (rifampicin-resistant [RR-TB]/multidrug-resistant [MDR]-TB, pre-extensively drug-resistant [pre-XDR]-TB, and extensively drug-resistant [XDR]-TB) successfully treated (cured or treatment completed) among all people with DR-TB who were initiated on treatment during the reporting period.

-Treatment outcomes are defined by the time period of enrollment on treatment; e.g., “2018 cases successfully treated” reflect those who were enrolled on treatment in 2018, even though treatment may have extended into 2020.
-For this reason, reports of treatment outcome data lag by two years.
+Treatment outcomes are defined by the time period of initiation on treatment; e.g., “2018 cohort successfully treated” reflect those who were initiated on treatment in 2018, even though treatment may have extended into 2020.
+For this reason, reports of treatment outcome data lag by 2 years.

 Calculation: (Numerator/Denominator) x 100